 Primary Categories: Aquatic Pest Control, Forest Pest Control, Right-of-Way Pest Control, Natural Areas Weed

-Management, and Ornamental & Turf.
+Management, Ornamental & Turf, and Public Health.

 Secondary Categories: Demonstration & Research.

 Please note: In order to become a certified applicator in the State of Florida, you must pass the General Standards (CORE) exam and at least one (1) primary category exam, in addition to paying the license fee.

 How long will the test take?
 Each examination takes approximately one hour to complete, depending on the individual.
 If time allows, you are permitted to take more than one test.